perrochon/simple-bedrock-script/README.md

 I don't know where any error messages go (if they go anywhere), so if there is anything wrong with your code, even a single missing `;`, it will silently fail.
 I started validating all code in a separate JavaScript validator (google will find you one).

-To actually run scripts, you need to put your world into experimental mode.
-There are at least two ways to do this.
+Note: To actually run scripts, *you need to put your world into experimental mode.* There are at least two ways to do this.

 ## Use Minecraft for Windows 10
 You create the world in the full game and export it.
 Then import it to the server.
 This is documented elsewhere, and I haven't tried it as I don't have Minecraft for Windows 10.
+It may work with Minecraft on iPad, but moving random files from iPad to Windows is tricky, too.

 ## Patch levels.dat
 You patch a (binary) data file.
 You need a good editor, like Notepad++ so the file doesn't get corrupted.
+Everytime you patch files like this, make a backup copy first...

 First find the file

     server_folder/world/world_name/level.dat